calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 Now that I tested 21 cities, I have realized that the summer zones are not differentiated enough.

-Portland, Oregon, and Las Angeles, California being put into the same category is one of the more egregious examples of this issue.
+Portland, Oregon, and Los Angeles, California being put into the same category is one of the more egregious examples of this issue.

 I plan to change the summer zone system to X, A1, A2, B1, B2, C1, C2, D1, D2, and Y.